 I know we had our parent teacher conferences last week just before we left for fall break.
 And so many of the parents had commented they were just amazed that the children were reading and able to do that.
 They didn't think that they could at this time.

 As Jennifer said, the breakthroughs began with just 1 activity, Switch It.
-And you have a chance to get complimentary professional learning on how to implement Switch It most effectively this coming week with the Level Up Your Readers' Achievement in the Next 5 Days Challenge.
+And you have a chance to get complimentary professional learning on how to implement Switch It most effectively this coming week with the Level Up Your Readers' Achievement in Just 5 Days Challenge.

 Are you in?
 Please sign up for the emails, video training, inspiration and community, and chance to win prizes!